 EW: Okay.
-Let me imagine you’re my kids.
-Okay.
+Let me imagine you’re my kids, okay?
 You get involved in a cult.
-You think I’m not coming back?
-I’m coming in for you to get you the hell out of there.
+You think I’m not coming ba— I’m coming in for you, to get you the hell out of there?
 You think that I’m not—that I’m just gonna, you know, dismiss you and say, “Oh, my God.
-They’re now part of a cult.
-And they’re beyond the pale and I just have to cut ties and I’m going to disavow them.”
+They’re now part of a cult, and they’re beyond the pale, and I just have to cut ties and I’m going to disavow them.”

 SE: Yeah, of course not.

 EW: You know, the number of people who’ve tried to call balls and strikes for four years is tiny.
-And right now what I want to do is, I want to take Brian Williams and Mara Gay, and I want to give them a huge vacation.
+And right now, what I want to do is I want to take Brian Williams, and Mara Gay, and I want to give them a huge vacation.
 Let them go to Tulum.
 And I want to see different people in those chairs.
-If those people can’t figure out even how to add and subtract, speaking of their crazy idea that Bloomberg could have given everyone a million dollars with his campaign investment, there is no commentary class that’s competent, that sits in those chairs.
+If those people can’t figure out even how to add and subtract, speaking of their crazy idea that Bloomberg could have given everyone a million dollars with his campaign investment—there is no commentary class that’s competent that sits in those chairs.
 It’s, you know, that the problem, as I’ve said, is that the system isn’t broken, it’s fixed.
-And until you actually seat your critics, until you do what we used to do, which is to see the Noam Chomskys at a place like MIT, so that the conscience of MIT lives inside of MIT, so that the Ombudsman can say that the paper is out of control at the New York Times, or The Wall Street Journal, when you don’t seat your critics inside of the organization, you are on the road to self extinguishing.
+And until you actually seat your critics, until you do what we used to do, which is to seat the Noam Chomskys at a place like MIT, so that the conscience of MIT lives inside of MIT, so that the ombudsman can say that the paper is out of control at the New York Times or The Wall Street Journal.
+When you don’t seat your critics inside of the organization, you are on the road to self extinguishing.

 All of these crazy stories that we’ve built around Wokistan and Magastan have to go.
 And, they are responsive to each other.
 Woke creates MAGA, MAGA creates Woke, you know, it’s—the snake is eating its own tail.
 The whole way we get out of this is that we put the people we trust more—let me give you a very simple rubric.
 Take anyone where the official description of that person is maximally divergent from the actual description of that person.
 Like, “Ben Shapiro is a Nazi.”
 Okay, an Orthodox Jewish Nazi.
 That’s pretty interesting.
 You know, “Sam Harris is an incredible islamophobe.”
 No he isn’t.
 I know Sam, he’s like, he’s my good friend.
 All of these things, “Bret Weinstein is, you know, the far right.”
 Seat the people where the description of them inside the gated institutional narrative, or the GIN, is maximally divergent from the reality, because that’s the place that the system showed you.
 Let the system tell you who it fears, and seat the people in the chairs who are feared most, who are maximally misportrayed.
 And then you’ll have a solution.

-SE: But here’s the question, Eric, which is that and oh, and for the record, Eric is coming on rising, so don’t worry about that he will be there and it’s going to be great.
-But here’s the problem.
-Democrats and democratic primary voters in particular who select our possible next president, they love Brian Williams and Mara Gay, and they love MSNBC and the msnbc lineup and Republican but they do they trust them?
-If you
+SE: But here’s the question Eric, which is that and—oh, and for the record, Eric is coming on Rising, so don’t everybody worry about that.
+He will be there and it’s going to be great.
+But here’s the problem: Democrats and Democratic primary voters in particular who select our possible next president, they love Brian Williams and Mara Gay, and they love MSNBC, and the MSNBC lineup—

-MK: I wouldn’t say dad, I wouldn’t say what’s good, a certain very influential and powerful part of the Democratic Party, people who live in Northern Virginia, people who live in the Long Island suburbs, the Park Avenue reference and everything.
-They certainly do like those
+MK: So, I wouldn’t say da—I wouldn’t say, Saagar let’s specify.
+A certain very influential and powerful part of the Democratic Party, people who live in Northern Virginia, people who live in the Long Island suburbs, the Park Avenue reference and everything, they certainly do like those people.